 1. Exam Structure & Scoring

-DTZ is a dual-level exam in one sitting: depending on your total score, you can be certified at A2 or B1.
+DTZ is a dual-level exam in one sitting: your certificate reports A2 or B1 competence levels per assessed block (not a single percentage).
 Many candidates take it at the end of a BAMF integration course; booking is usually through your Kursanbieter or a telc centre.

 DTZ overview on the blog →